 Read any travel blog or talk to any backpacker and you will come across the general consensus that long term travel or taking a gap year is beyond awesome, that it is almost quintessential to having a happy, full life.
-But the truth is it isn’t always perfect.
+That is true for the most part, but the truth is travel isn’t always perfect.
 Here are the top five horrible truths about long term travel that most backpackers won’t tell you.

 Backpacking around the world is actually one of the best things you can do for yourself, and it is genuinely awesome, but it isn’t always perfect.
 It isn’t always sunshine and roses, there are the troughs as well as the peaks and there will be times you won’t be enjoying yourself all that much.